Houston Child Custody Attorney

 Child Custody Laws in Texas

 In Texas, any arrangements regarding child custody are determined by the courts.
 Therefore, these allocations are entirely based on whether the circumstances and provisions of each parent are in the child’s best interest.

 Dependent on the unique variables of your situation, the court may decide to grant what is called “sole managing conservatorship” to you, or they may grant this to your spouse.

 Alternatively, they might choose a better joint managing conservatorship, which could also be allocated with additional guardians, such as grandparents and other family members.

 No matter the circumstance, state law dictates that a conservatorship may only be rewarded to the party which best serves the child’s needs.

 How is Child Custody Determined in Houston?

-Section 154.004 of the Texas Family Code, some factors which will be considered as components to determine child
+According to Section 154.004 of the Texas Family Code, some factors which will be considered as components to determine child custody include:

 - The proven safety of the parent’s home